 Just as with building a platform from scratch, the time to launch—and thus to learning—is still a factor to consider.
 The software used and your development budget will play a role, but 1—3 months is a realistic estimate.
 And again, comparing and deciding on a reliable agency to work with can be very time-consuming.

-5. Building with a marketplace SaaS tool
+5. Building with an online marketplace SaaS tool

 Description: Building a marketplace platform using a marketplace software-as-a-service solution where hosting is included.